lulibrary/open_access_reporter/README.md

 # Open Access Reporter

-Finds salient Open Access data and derives a classification for a research output with a DOI.
+Find salient Open Access data and derive a classification for a research output with a DOI.

 ## Status